Eldritch Instinct System Reference Document (v0.8)

 Actions

-In one round, a character may move somewhere close (15 m) and take up to one action.
-This may be checking someone’s vitals, attacking, reloading a gun, making a second move, dragging someone to the ground or some other reasonable action.
+On their turn, a character may move 15 m and take one action.
+This may be giving aid to an injured character, attacking, reloading a gun, making a second move, dragging someone to the ground or some other reasonable action.

 Attacking & Damage

 The attacker rolls their weapon die and subtracts the target’s armor, then deals the remaining total to their opponent’s HP.
+Attacks in combat automatically hit.
 Unarmed attacks always do 1d4 damage.

 Multiple Attackers